mesemus/invenio-testrig/README.md

 ## Warning

-The repository has not yet been moved to the inveniosoftware organization.
-Until the migration is complete, please modify the commands below:
+The repository will be moved to the inveniosoftware organization.
+After the migration is complete, please change in your installations:

-- Replace `inveniosoftware/invenio-testrig` with `oarepo/invenio-testrig`
+- `oarepo/invenio-testrig` to `inveniosoftware/invenio-testrig`
-- Replace `uvx invenio-testrig` with `uvx --from git+https://github.com/oarepo/invenio-testrig invenio-testrig`
+- `uvx --from git+https://github.com/oarepo/invenio-testrig invenio-testrig`

-These modifications will no longer be necessary after the migration to the inveniosoftware organization.
+  to `uvx invenio-testrig`

 ## Table of Contents